Working Papers and Work in Progress

 A Python package implementing the method in full generality (OLS, GLS and with omitted variables) is independently maintained by Gustavo Amarante

-5. Macro Strikes Back: Term Structure of Risk Premia and Market Segmentation, with S. Bryzgalova and J. Huang
+3. Macro Strikes Back: Term Structure of Risk Premia, with S. Bryzgalova and J. Huang

 1. Understanding Volatility, Liquidity, and the Tobin Tax, with A. Danilova